alvachien/achihui/src/design.md

 * Just like advanced payment, repayment method need be maintained, the template documents will be created automatically;

 For borrow from document with amount 100 with will be paid back with 10 periods:
-1. A borrow from document will be posted,  account with initial liability of 100;
+1. A borrow from document will be posted with following steps:
-2. Within that borrow from document, the item has amount x;
+    a.
+First document line: An account which receving the amount 100;
+    b.
+A new borrow-from account has been created,
+    c.
+Second document line: the new created account with initial liability 100;
-3. For template items, a normal document will post to the borrow from account with a smaller amount;
+2. For template items, a repay document will post to the borrow from account with a smaller amount;
+    a.
+The new posted document with doc type - repayment.
+    b.
+It contains several line items: the original amount, the interest amount;

-For lend to document with amount x:
+For lend to document with amount 100 which will be returned with 10 periods:
+1. A lend to document will be posted with following steps:
+    a.
+First document line: An account which sending the amount 100;
+    b.
+A new lend-to account has been created,
-1. Create a lend to account with initial asset of x;
+    c.
+Second document line: the new created account with initial asset 100;
-2. Within that lend to account, the item has amount x;
-3. For template items, a normal document will post to the lend to account with a smaller amount;
+2. For template items, a repay document will post to the borrow from account with a smaller amount;
+    a.
+The new posted document with doc type - repayment.
+    b.
+It contains several line items: the original amount, the interest amount;

 #### Others
 Others